Skip to main content

 Fresh Relevance can export real-time ecommerce data through FTP or other methods for your third-party ESP, CRM, or analytics package.

-The Firehose module is required to use this feature.
+You must have the Firehose module to use this feature.

 There are several methods by which the data can reach your systems: